PerfectlySoft/Perfect-SPNEGO/README.md

     </a>
 </p>

-This project provides an general server library which provides SPNEGO mechanism.
+This project provides a general server library which provides SPNEGO mechanism.

 This package builds with Swift Package Manager and is part of the [Perfect](https://github.com/PerfectlySoft/Perfect) project.